sectsect/wp-instagram-json/README.md

   - Account Name
   - Access Token :warning: You need get Instagram API Access Token  in advance.

+6. If you wanna upload JSON files to AWS S3, also fill in the following items (optional).
+  - S3 Upload `(ON/OFF Toggle)`
+  - AWS credentials key
+  - AWS credentials secret
+  - Region
+  - Bucket name
+  - The Path on S3
+  - Custom URL (CDN)

 That's it:ok_hand:
 A file will be generated at the time of the first web access into the following location.
 ```